dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Difficult Conversations are Inevitable

-No matter what service industry you’re in, you’re bound to have a difficult conversation at some point.
+In the cleaning industry, you’re bound to have a difficult conversation at some point.
 Whether you need to have a challenging performance review with an employee or you need to fire a client, these types of confrontations are inevitable.
-However, you can still make this experience positive and productive for everyone involved.
+But, you can still make this experience positive and productive for everyone involved.

 Did You Take Preventative Measures?